igrishaev/pg2/docs/connecting.md

   (pg/query conn "select 1 as one"))
 ~~~

-The standard `with-open` macro calls the `(.close connection)` method on exit:
+`clojure.core/with-open` calls `(.close connection)` method on exit:

 ~~~clojure
 (with-open [conn (pg/connect config)]
   (pg/query conn "select 1 as one"))
 ~~~

-Avoid situations when you close a connection manually.
-Use one of these two
-macros shown above.
+It's recommended to use one of these macros instead of closing connections manually.

 Use `:pg-params` field to specify connection-specific Postgres parameters.
 These
-are "TimeZone", "application_name", "DateStyle" and more.
-Both keys and values
+are "TimeZone", "application_name", "DateStyle", etc. Both keys and values
 are plain strings:

 ~~~clojure